eztramble123/regenthem/README.md

-# Regenthem - Seamless Fundraising Platform - give back to those that need it most
+# RegenThem - Seamless Fundraising Platform - give back to those that need it most

-Regenthem is a decentralized fundraising platform built on Base that allows users to create and contribute to fundraising campaigns using USDC tokens.
+RegenThem is a decentralized fundraising platform built on Base that allows users to create and contribute to fundraising campaigns using USDC tokens.
 The platform provides a seamless integration between blockchain smart contracts and a modern web interface.

 ## Why